Nora Eccles Harrison Cardiovascular Research & Training Institute

 The most common cause of cardiogenic shock is a severe heart attack.
 While a person is experiencing a heart attack, their ventricle (most often the left ventricle) is damaged, causing the body to lose the ability to pump blood, thus sending the patient into shock.

-There are a few other causes of cardiogenic shock in addition to heart attacks including:
+There are a few other causes of cardiogenic shock in addition to heart attacks of patients including:

 ·Heart Failure or Arrhythmia